Owner Profile: Greg Robertson

 Author: Janel Brubaker

 The culture, atmosphere, and values of a company are exemplified and upheld by its leadership.
-As a result, owners, managers, and other leading personnel set the tone of a workplace through their actions, attitudes, and personal commitments to the rest of the staff, as well as to the company as a whole.
+Because of this, owners, managers, and other leading personnel set the tone of a workplace through their actions, attitudes, and personal commitments to the rest of the staff, as well as to the company as a whole.
 R&W is lucky to have so many incredible leaders and one of them is Greg Robertson.

 Mr. Robertson began his career in the engineering industry in 1979.
 He started as a drafter for an electrical manufacturing company.
-After a time, he decided he needed something more.
-Therefore, he joined a newly formed local consulting engineering firm.
+But after a time, he decided he needed something more.
+So, he joined a newly formed local consulting engineering firm.
 When asked what he liked most about engineering, he said, “I liked that I could work independently on projects, and that I could see a project all the way through to its final construction.”

-In 1998, Mr. Robertson, having progressed from drafter to junior designer, left a large national company which offered commercial, mechanical, and electrical engineering services because it was going out of business.
-Mr. Robertson and several others approached R&W and offered to expand their company’s engineering services to include commercial engineering.
-Since R&W hadn’t yet branched out to that market, the whole group joined the R&W family.
+In 1998, Mr. Robertson left a large national company which offered commercial, mechanical, and electrical engineering services because it was going out of business.
+He and several others approached R&W and offered to expand their company’s engineering services to include commercial engineering.
+Because R&W hadn’t yet branched out to that market, the whole group joined the R&W family.
 Fun fact: another member of this group moving over was Ed Carlisle, R&W’s current Vice President!
 Mr. Robertson said the transition into R&W was incredibly smooth.
 “We were coming from a typical big business, impersonal company into a more community, family focused company,” he said.
 “It was a nice change.”

 R&W appreciates all that Mr. Robertson has done for us.
 We’re lucky to have him on our team!